Safety

 Malaria & Vaccinations

 The Skeleton Coast is a malaria-free zone.
 However, if you are visiting other parts of the country where malaria is a concern, it is advisable to take antimalarials.
-Most areas immediately east of the park, especially in the north, carry a risk of malaria, especially during the Wet Season (November to April).
+Most areas immediately east of the park, especially in the north, carry a risk of malaria, particularly during the Wet Season (November to April).
 Be sure to apply mosquito repellent (those containing DEET are most effective) and wear protective clothing.
 Before your trip, visit your doctor or travel clinic for advice on necessary vaccinations.

 Wildlife Viewing